Jetta Productions/DigitalVision/Getty Images

 Using someone else's identity to get credit

-Trying to obtain credit through the use of someone else's name and identity is an obvious no-no. But suppose -- and Kaplan says she has heard of such cases -- a parent whose credit has been ruined uses a child's name and identity to open new credit accounts.
+Trying to obtain credit by using someone else's name and identity is obviously not right.
+But suppose -- and Kaplan says she has heard of such cases -- a parent whose credit has been ruined uses a child's name and identity to open new credit accounts.
 Is that a problem?
-You bet.
+Absolutely.

-You can keep an eye on your credit by getting a credit score for free at myBankrate.
+FREE TOOL: You can keep an eye on your credit by getting a credit score for free at myBankrate today.